xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![dec]({{site.baseurl}}/assets/img/Azure_Arc/dec.png)

-At this point, we can gather the remaining information needed to connect to Azure from the _ArcInfo.json_ file, which is stored on the same network share as the _encryptedServicePrincipalSecret_ file.
+At this point, we can gather the remaining information needed to connect to Azure from the _ArcInfo.json_ file, which is stored on the same network share as the _encryptedServicePrincipalSecret_.
 This file contains details such as: TenantId, servicePrincipalClientId, ResourceGroup, and more.
-With this information, we can use Azure CLI to authenticate as the compromised service principal and begin enumerating machines that are joined to Azure Arc.
+With this information, we can use Azure CLI to authenticate as the compromised service principal and begin enumerating machines that are connected to Azure Arc.

 ![shell01]({{site.baseurl}}/assets/img/Azure_Arc/shell_01.png)